-Asset Duilding 40.0 years Building 40.0 years Furniture, fixtures and building equipment 3.0 years to 25.0 years Radio 5.0 years to 20.5 years Dispatch consoles and voice systems 7.0 years to 10.0 years Records management system - Fire 5.0 years to 10.0 years Computer aided dispatch - Fire 5.0 years to 10.0 years User equipment 7.5 years to 12.5 years Leasehold improvements Over the term of the lease
+Asset Rate Building 40 years Furniture, fixtures and building equipment 3 years to 25 years Radio 5 years to 20.5 years Dispatch consoles and voice systems 7 years to 10 years Records management system - Fire 5 years to 10 years Computer aided dispatch - Fire 5 years to 10 years User equipment 7.5 years to 12.5 years Leasehold improvements Over the term of the lease

 The Corporation reviews its tangible capital assets for impairment whenever events or changes in circumstances indicate that the tangible capital asset no longer contributes to the Corporation's ability to provide services, or that the value of future economic benefits or service potential associated with the asset is less than its carrying amount.
-If such condition exists, an impairment loss is measured and recorded in the statement of operations at the amount by which the carrying amount of the tangible capital asset exceeds its fair value or replacement cost.
+If such condition exists, an impairment loss is measured and recorded in the Statement of Operations at the amount by which the carrying amount of the tangible capital asset exceeds its fair value or replacement cost.